-How cyberbullying on the internet is different than in person bullying?
+How cyberbullying on the internet is different than in-person bullying?

 Contrary to physical bullying, cyberbullying on the internet can happen anytime.
 The victim can be attacked or harmed whenever he is online.
-There is no limit of platforms or times a person gets cyberbullied.
+There is no limit to platforms or times a person gets cyberbullied.

 Lack of supervision